Blogger on Blogger: Where I answer some questions for BaltimoreSun.com's Matt Vensel or the worst YouPorn category ever? You decide!

 I would love to have Rendon in the organization, assuming his medicals are good but he's not going to slip that far down.
 However, there is word that Cole might.

-With the ascendancy of other pitchers in 2011, UVA lefty Danny Hultzen, UCLA hurler Trevor Bauer and Oklahoma high school wunderkind Dylan Bundy are all putting themselves in conversation among the first three picks.
+With the ascendancy of other pitchers in 2011, UVA lefty Danny Hultzen, UCLA hurler Trevor Bauer and Oklahoma high school wunderkind Dylan Bundy are all putting themselves in the conversation among the first three picks.
 So there are scenarios in which Cole could fall into the Orioles' lap.

 Don't get me wrong.
 Unlike last year when I would have been very disappointed if Baltimore had not signed Manny Machado, I don't think the O's can go wrong with any the talent available at #4.
 Bundy would be awesome.
 Hultzen would be an amazing lefty to pair with Brian Matusz and Zach Britton and would have a fast track to the majors.
 And there are other college arms who are intriguing.